cdeln/OpenWorld/README.md

 # OpenWorld: A graphics project
-This is a graphics project for the course [Computer Graphics](https://www.computer-graphics.se/TSBK07.html) held by [Ingemar Ragnemalm](https://www.lysator.liu.se/~ingemar/) at Linöping University, Sweden during 2019.
+This is a graphics project for the course [Computer Graphics](https://www.computer-graphics.se/TSBK07.html) held by [Ingemar Ragnemalm](https://www.lysator.liu.se/~ingemar/) at Linköping University, Sweden during 2017.
 The project aimed at generating *open worlds*, which was not completely successful, but many basic and intermediate graphics features were implemented.
 Read the [paper](doc/ComputerGraphicsProjectReport.pdf) for an elaborate report of the project.
 OpenGL context is provided by [MicroGlut](http://ragnemalm.se/lightweight/aboutmicroglut.html).

 ## Dependencies
 * OpenGL (version >= 4.2)
 * OpenCV (2 or 3)
 * curl
 * glm (if not installed on system it is available as a submodule)
 * fftw3 (downloaded in make, or can be installed on system)